Northridge, Los Angeles: Education

 Thirty-four percent of Northridge residents aged 25 and older had earned a four-year degree by 2000, an average percentage for the city but high for the county.
 The percentages of the same-age residents with a bachelor's degree and a master's degree or higher were high for the county.

 Primary and secondary schools

-In 1962, Nobel Junior High School in Northridge became the first air-conditioned school in the Los Angeles school district.
+In 1962, Nobel Junior High School in Northridge became the first air-conditioned school in the Los Angeles Unified School District.

-In 1982 the board considered closing Prairie Street Elementary School in Northridge.
+In 1982, the board considered closing Prairie Street Elementary School in Northridge.
 It was located on the California State University, Northridge campus, and that university used Prairie as a laboratory school.
 In April 1983 an advisory committee of the LAUSD recommended closing eight LAUSD schools, including Prairie Street School.
 In August 1983 the board publicly considered closing Prairie, which had 280 students at the time.
 In 1984 the board voted to close the Prairie Street School.
-In 1985 some parents were trying to have Prairie Street School re-opened.
+In 1985 some parents were trying to have Prairie Street School reopened.

 Secondary and lower-grade schools within the Northridge boundaries are: